 How to Succeed… features a score by Loesser with a book by Abe Burrows, Jack Weinstock and Willie Gilbert.
 The original 1961 production earned seven Tony Awards, including Best Musical, Best Author and Best Score, as well as the Pulitzer Prize for Drama.
 Robert Morse earned a Tony Award for his performance as J. Pierrepont Finch.

+How to Succeed… follows a young window washer, who with the help of the titular book, rises to the top of the World Wide Wickets Company in New York City.
 Rob Ashford earned a 2002 Best Choreography Tony Award for Thoroughly Modern Millie.
 He has been Tony-nominated for Cry-Baby, Curtains and The Wedding Singer.
 He earned acclaim for directing the Donmar Warehouse productions of A Streetcar Named Desire and Parade.